 Also use Worksheet 7 instead of Worksheet 6 for any activity with two or more transactions that are reported on the same form or schedule but must be separately identified for tax purposes.
-Transactions that must be separately identified include (a) capital losses that are 28% rate losses and those that are not and (b) pre-May 6 and post-May 5 dispositions.

-Note: 28% rate gain or loss includes all collectibles gains and deductible long-term losses and section 1202 gain on the sale of qualified small business stock.
+Transactions that must be separately identified include capital losses that are 28% rate losses and those that are not.
+Note.
+28% rate gain or loss includes all collectibles gains and deductible long-term losses and section 1202 gain on the sale of qualified small business stock.
 See the instructions for Schedule D (Form 1040) for details, including the definitions of "collectibles gains and losses" and "section 1202 gain."